mohammedsouleymane/logseq/pages/software architecture.md

 		- **Provide Component Lifecycle Management**: Isolate faulty components and terminate and remove or re-initialize components that cannot recover.
 			- Akka actors are active components that can be started, stopped, and restarted, providing lifecycle management capabilities.
 		- **Enable Separation of Concerns**: Fault recovery code, which is a cross-cutting concern, should be separated from normal processing code.
 			- In Akka, actor message processing logic is separated from fault recovery logic, allowing them to be defined and evolve independently.

-		  Akka implements the **Let-it-crash** pattern through parental supervision, where supervisors handle failures of their child actors and decide on appropriate recovery actions.
-The available fault recovery options for supervisors include restarting the actor, resuming the actor, stopping the actor, or escalating the failure to a higher-level supervisor.

-		  The example of a log processing application illustrates how Akka supports fault tolerance.
-In this application, the `LogProcessingGuardian` actor supervises `FileWatcher` actors that monitor log files in specific directories.
-Each `FileWatcher` actor spawns a `LogProcessor` actor to parse the log files and a `DbWriter` actor to write the parsed data to a database.
-The system is designed with risky operations delegated to lower-level actors, allowing higher-level supervisors to handle potential failures effectively.
-For instance, if the `DbWriter` actor encounters a database connection error, its supervisor (`LogProcessor`) can attempt to create a new `DbWriter` actor using an alternative database URL.
-This hierarchical supervision structure helps contain failures and prevent them from cascading throughout the system.
 -